Will Wade

-Frank William Wade (born November 26, 1982) is an American college basketball coach who is the head basketball coach at McNeese State University in Lake Charles, Louisiana.
-He previously coached at Chattanooga (2013-2015), VCU (2015-2017), and LSU (2017- 2022).
+Frank Williams Wade (born November 26, 1982) is an American college basketball coach who serves as the head men's basketball coach at North Carolina State University.
+He previously coached at Chattanooga, VCU, LSU, and McNeese State.

 Assistant coach

 Will Wade began his career as the student manager of the Clemson men's basketball team from 2002 to 2005.
 He worked under head coaches Larry Shyatt and Oliver Purnell, who gave him further opportunities as a graduate assistant (2005–06) and Director of Basketball Operations (2006–07).
 Tommy Amaker then brought him in as his first hire as Harvard men's basketball coach where he was responsible for helping to recruit a top 25 class for the program.
-He stayed at Harvard for the 2007–08 and 2008–09 seasons before leaving for VCU.
+He stayed at Harvard for the 2007–08 and 2008–09 seasons before leaving for Virginia Commonwealth University.

 Will Wade was brought in as an assistant to then-head coach Shaka Smart at VCU (Wade was Smart's first hire like he had been Amaker's).
 He helped VCU to four consecutive postseason appearances, including a trip to the 2011 Final Four.
 VCU finished the 2012–13 season with a 27–9 overall mark and a No. 23 final national ranking.
 The VCU Rams were one of only five teams nationally to win 27 or more games in each season from 2009 to 2013 (the others being Duke, Kansas, Syracuse and Ohio State).
 In Wade's four years as an assistant coach, VCU was 111–37 (.750) with three straight trips to the NCAA Tournament.

 Head coaching career

 Chattanooga

 In 2013, Wade left his assistant coaching position at VCU to lead the Chattanooga Mocs basketball program.
-In his two seasons as head coach, he posted both winning overall and conference records, and gave the Mocs their first 20+ win season in 10 years.
+In his two seasons as head coach, he posted both winning overall and conference records, and led the Mocs to their first 20+ win season in 10 years.
 He was named the Southern Conference's 2014 Coach of the Year.

 VCU

 After two seasons at Chattanooga, Wade returned to VCU to take the head coaching position vacated by Shaka Smart.
 In his first season returning to VCU, Wade guided the team to its first Atlantic 10 Conference regular-season championship and to a 25–11 overall record.
-VCU made it to the championship game of the A10 conference tournament for the fourth straight season, falling to St. Joseph's.
+VCU made the championship game of the A10 conference tournament for the fourth straight season, falling to St. Joseph's.
 The Rams also made their sixth straight NCAA tournament, one of only eight teams in the country to do so.
-VCU made it to the round of 32 where it fell to Oklahoma 85–81.
+VCU made it to the round of 32, where it fell to Oklahoma 85–81.
 Wade finished second in voting for A10 coach of the year.